googlearchive/angularfire-seed/README.md

 check it out by opening app/index.html in your browser (might not work file `file://` scheme in certain browsers, see note below).

-_Note: While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend hosting the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
+_Note: While angular, angularFire, and Firebase can be used client-side-only, and it's possible to create apps that don't require a backend server at all, we recommend hosting the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
 The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`._

-## How to use angular-seed
+## How to use angularFire-seed

-Clone the angular-seed repository and start hacking...
+ 1. Clone the angularFire-seed repository
+ 1. Open app/js/config.js and add your Firebase URL
+ 1. Start hacking...

 ### Running the app during development